CaylinDewey/cross-over-capsule-102/README.md

 #### User-Experience Centered Design
 Initally the site was designed a strong focus on avoiding decision fatigue.
 A very clean, "easy to take in" style was adopted.
 As the project evolved the header and footer color was made light blue.
 The intention is to ease the user into a really clean, simple, and easy user-experience.

-#### User Return Exprience Future Proof
+#### User Return Experience that is Future Proof
-The navigation bar linked to pages, as opposed to having the site on one page with hyperlinks to sections.
+The navigation bar is linked to pages, as opposed to having the site on one page with hyperlinks to sections.
 This is to enhance predictablity for future growth.
 Users are ensured continuity in their experience, as the busieness expands.
 Endless scrolling is also avoided.
 Each stroke and click is efficient.
-The user is indeed also future proofed.
+The seemless user-experience is indeed also future proofed in this way.

 #### Imagery
 The images presents the user experience as it unfolds on the navigation bar from left to right.